rayneong/c-p-and-e-final-project-spring-2018/README.md

 # Constellation
 ## Laser-Based Interactive Musical Instrument
-Constellation is a muscial instrument that allows users to play different sounds through the interaction with a series of laser rays.
+Constellation is a musical instrument that allows users to play different sounds through the interaction with a series of laser rays.

 ## Team
 - Jimmy Xu